frabjous/jhap-templates/documentation/typesetting_guide.md

 ## Using anystyle directly

-When free-form bibliographies are found in the main uploaded file, and the "extract from main file" button is used on the bibliography page, the free-form bibliography is parsed with an open source Ruby progam called "anystyle".
+When free-form bibliographies are found in the main uploaded file, and the "extract from main file" button is used on the bibliography page, the free-form bibliography is parsed with an open source Ruby program called "anystyle".

-In some circumstances, it may be useful to run anystyle directly to parse additional free-form bibiography items.
+In some circumstances, it may be useful to run anystyle directly to parse additional free-form bibliography items.

 Anystyle has a web interface that can be used without local installation.
 Visit:

 <https://anystyle.io>

-Download/save the parsed items as a CSL JSON file and import it into the bibliography using the file upload option in the upper right of the bibiography page.
+Download/save the parsed items as a CSL JSON file and import it into the bibliography using the file upload option in the upper right of the bibliography page.

 Anystyle is not perfect, so its result should be checked afterwards.